MarcosM12/Sudoku-Game/README.md

 # Sudoku-Game
-Sudoku game with automatic solver function based on Backtraking algorithm
+Sudoku game with automatic solver function based on the Backtraking algorithm